Can the money be loaned back to the operating entity for use in the business?

 Why would a company want to use a Producer’s Loan?

-A very good question indeed given we have dividend rates at 15% and ordinary income rates at 35%.
-Currently, it would seem in most instances, that an IC DISC would be best off to dividend their earnings at 15% to the shareholders of the DISC (which in many cases is the operating entity) allowing the funds to be used in the business for growth or operations.
+A very good question gave we had dividend rates at 15% and ordinary income rates at 35%.
+Currently, it would seem in most instances, that an IC-DISC would be best off to dividend their earnings at 15% to the shareholders of the DISC (which in many cases is the operating entity) allowing the funds to be used in the business for growth or operations.
 If the producer’s loan were to be made to an unrelated third-party, perhaps there may be some business reasons to set up an obligation in this manner.
 It would accelerate the deduction for the operating entity and delay payment of any taxes on dividends distributed to a later date.

 Evidence & Documentation

 As noted in the Internal Revenue Code, the producer’s loan must be evidenced by a note with terms that are arm’s length and for not more than five years.
 Terms including payment, interest, term (critical that the term of the loan be included) and any other material conditions are documented in a written obligation at the time it is executed.
 It should be noted that there a number of additional requirements that are beyond the scope of this article.
 Please consult an IC-DISC expert before setting up a producer’s loan.